 Important dates to remember

-- Maryland History Day : Saturday, April 28, 2018 at University of Maryland, Baltimore County
+- Maryland History Day : May 11, 2019, at the University of Maryland, Baltimore County

 HCLS History Day Assistance

 HCLS online tools featuring primary sources

 American Periodicals: Search more than 1,500 magazines and journals published between 1740 and 1940 on topics including general interest, scholarly research, and professional/trade news.

 Archives Unbound: Search primary source materials related to Maryland history, such as Maryland’s city and business directories from 1752-1929, letters and reports from the War of 1812, and Confederate newspapers.